 It’s important to note that inattentive, impulsive, or hyperactive tendencies don’t necessarily mean a child will be diagnosed with ADHD.
 We all have moments where we struggle with executive functioning.
 The difference is that a child with ADHD is going to struggle with the majority of these skills all the time.

 The fundamentals of FASD

 Thanks to my experience as a special education teacher, I knew what supports my daughter would need.
 Even with those in place, though, she continued to have challenges.
 Things really went off the rails when she reached high school.
 Her anxiety was high, her impulsivity got worse, and she started running away from home.
-Our pediatrician made a referral to the genetics department of Children’s Hospital of Eastern Ontario, where she was diagnosed with fetal alcohol spectrum disorder (FASD).
+Our pediatrician made a referral to Children’s Hospital of Eastern Ontario, where she was diagnosed with fetal alcohol spectrum disorder (FASD).

 "Does this mean we should ignore the earlier diagnoses and just focus on FASD?" we asked.

 "Not necessarily," said the pediatrician.
 He explained that all her diagnoses were actually connected.

 We learned that FASD is a permanent brain injury where the connections within the brain are essentially missing.
 Different impairments arise depending on when and how much alcohol is consumed during the fetus’s brain development.
 Common challenges associated with FASD can include executive functioning issues, learning disabilities, neuromotor difficulties, and sensory concerns.